 Kelly’s desired Mr. Right might be 6’5” with a square jaw who hates broccoli but loves zucchini, who has dated a lot but never met a girl who could grind her skateboard more than six feet on the rail.
 He is between 25 and 35, and he is ITCHING to marry someone at least five years older than him and have at least 3 kids starting next year.

 Chantal’s desired Mr. Right might be a silver fox who just has to be taller than her 4’11” frame.
 He’s divorced with two fairly well-adjusted kids in middle school, and he is at an age where he doesn’t have to work as long or as hard as he used to.
 He studies Shinto and really wants to give taekkyeon a go.
 And he is a hopeless romantic who doesn’t see age, race, profession, or language as a barrier.

 These scenarios paint different pictures.
 But they are both available options–and opportunities–to marry and have kids, for the RIGHT women.

-That being said, we as women don’t have to stop LIVING and enjoying ourselves while we “wait” for fate/God/the universe/the Force to pair us up–in our 30s, our 40s, our 50s, and beyond.
+That being said, we as women don’t have to stop LIVING.
+We can enjoy ourselves while we “wait” for fate/God/the universe/the Force to pair us up–in our 30s, our 40s, our 50s, and beyond.